How to map 21 CFR Part 11 requirements to MQTT payloads

 Validation & Broker Integration

-Mapping regulatory requirements to JSON is only half the operational equation.
 The MQTT broker must enforce closed-system controls at the transport layer.
 Configure your broker to require TLS 1.2 or higher, disable anonymous connections, and enforce QoS 1 for all regulated telemetry topics.
-QoS 0 is treated as non-compliant for regulated records as a matter of validated industry best practice: it provides no broker-side acknowledgment, so silent delivery loss during RF degradation cannot be detected — directly threatening the Complete element of ALCOA+ that §11.10(e) audit trails depend on.
+QoS 0 is non-compliant for regulated records: it provides no broker-side acknowledgment, so silent delivery loss during RF degradation cannot be detected — directly threatening the Complete element of ALCOA+ that §11.10(e) audit trails depend on.

-When integrating with enterprise data historians or LIMS platforms, ensure the downstream system verifies the signature_manifest.cryptographic_hash against the received payload.
+When integrating with enterprise data historians or LIMS platforms, the downstream system must verify signature_manifest.cryptographic_hash against the received payload.
 The Eclipse Paho Python client documentation outlines proper TLS and callback configurations for maintaining persistent, auditable connections.
-Additionally, align your edge gateway’s NTP synchronization with a certified time source.
-FDA auditors routinely check for timestamp drift exceeding ±1 second across distributed sensor networks, which invalidates chronological audit trails.
+NTP synchronization must target a certified time source — FDA auditors routinely check for timestamp drift exceeding ±1 second across distributed sensor networks, which invalidates chronological audit trails.

 Troubleshooting & Compliance Debugging